fctr-id/okta-mcp-server/docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md

 The Model Context Protocol (MCP) was designed to solve this challenge by creating a standardized way for AI systems to access enterprise data sources.
 But early implementations suffered from a critical flaw: they treated security as an afterthought, not a foundational requirement.

-## The Old MCP Way vs. Our Secure Approach
+## The Combined vs. Separated Pattern Approach

 Before we dive into solutions, let's acknowledge what most MCP implementations actually look like: no security whatsoever.
 Everyone gets all access to everything.
 This "trust everyone with everything" approach might work for toy examples and demos, but it creates obvious problems when you're dealing with real enterprise data.

-Our Okta MCP Server takes a different approach.
-We're following what [Aaron Parecki calls the "legacy" pattern](https://aaronparecki.com/2025/04/03/15/oauth-for-model-context-protocol), but with good reason.
-Not every organization has Okta SKUs for creating custom OAuth servers, and currently most providers do not support initial registration or make it easy to implement DCR securely.
+Our Okta MCP Server takes a different approach using what the [MCP Authorization specification describes as the combined Authorization Server/Resource Server pattern](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization).
+In this pattern, the MCP server handles both OAuth authorization and resource serving, which provides several advantages:

+- **Simplified deployment**: Single server to deploy and maintain
+- **Tighter integration**: Direct control over both authentication and authorization
+- **Enterprise compatibility**: Works with existing OAuth infrastructure without requiring DCR support
+- **Audit simplicity**: Single point for all access control decisions

+While Dynamic Client Registration (DCR) offers benefits like reduced server burden and per-client token management, the combined pattern is often more practical for enterprise deployments where you need predictable client registration processes and comprehensive audit trails.

-Our implementation acts as a secure proxy between AI clients and Okta, implementing every security best practice outlined in the [MCP Security Best Practices](https://modelcontextprotocol.io/specification/2025-06-18/basic/security_best_practices).
+Our implementation acts as a secure proxy between AI clients and Okta, implementing OAuth 2.1 security requirements and following the security guidelines outlined in the [MCP Security Best Practices](https://modelcontextprotocol.io/specification/2025-06-18/basic/security_best_practices).

 For detailed information about our security fixes and implementation details, see our [Security Best Practices documentation](https://github.com/fctr-id/okta-mcp-server/blob/feature/oauth-proxy-implementation/docs/Security-Best-Practices.md).